White Part of the Eye Swollen like Jelly

 Ocular Surface Exposure

 Dryness of the conjunctiva due to ocular surface exposure is one of the major causes of conjunctival chemosis.
-Ocular surface exposure is due to eyelid malposition in conditions like lagophthalmos, bell’s palsy or thyroid eye disease.
+When the eyelids don’t close properly, it can expose the surface of the eye.
+This happens in conditions like lagophthalmos, Bell’s palsy, or thyroid eye disease.

 Symptoms of Chemosis